 Boaters should know the rules

 There are about 11.9 million recreational vessels registered in the U.S. Boaters should take appropriate safety classes, be familiar with governing state laws and have proper safety equipment onboard before boating.
 Many states require boater education or boat operator licenses.
 As an added incentive, many insurance companies offer discounts to boaters who have successfully completed a boating safety course.
 While boating make sure you wear a life jacket – don't just carry one on board.
 Make sure life jackets are U.S. Coast Guard-approved and appropriately sized.
 Most states require children under age 13 to wear life jackets.
 Know your state law!
-Don't overload the boat (consider boat size, the number passengers and extra equipment before loading).
+Don't overload the boat (consider boat size, the number of passengers and extra equipment before loading).
 Check your boat for all required safety equipment.
 Carry a set of navigational charts.
 Follow the manufacturer's suggested procedures before starting the engine.
 Check the weather forecast and get weather updates, and notices of potential storms.
 File a float plan with family or friends who are not on the boat so someone will know if you are late to return or missing altogether.
 Operator inattention, improper lookout, operator inexperience, machinery failure and alcohol use rank as the top five primary contributing factors in boating accidents.

 Watch your children

 Make sure you or someone responsible is watching your children when they are in or near the water.
 It only takes a child an average of 20 seconds to drown, according to water safety officials.
 Watch your children at all times when they are around the water.
 Don’t let them wander very far from the adults and never let them go into the water unless you know it and someone responsible is watching them.

 Learn to swim/know your limits

-Surprisingly, about two-thirds of those who drown never had the intention of being in the water.
+About two-thirds of those who drown never had the intention of being in the water.
 It makes sense to learn to swim if you will be around water.
-Never dive into lakes and rivers – the results can be tragic.
+Never dive into unfamiliar lakes and rivers – the results can be tragic.
 Never rely on toys such as inner tubes and water wings to stay afloat.
 Don't take chances by over-estimating your swimming skills.
 Reach or throw a floatation device to help someone in trouble.
-Don't go in the water!
 Swim only in designated swimming areas and never swim alone.
 About half of all drowning victims are alone when they drown.

-Water safety must be a top priority for everyone using the nation’s waterways and lakes this upcoming holiday weekend and throughout the summer.
-An estimated 360 million people visit U.S. Army Corps of Engineers recreation areas nationwide annually.
-Please make your visit to any recreation area a safe and enjoyable one.
-Taking water safety precautions saves lives – maybe your own.
+Water safety should be a top priority for everyone using the nation’s waterways and lakes this holiday weekend and through the summer.
+Millions of people visit Corps recreation areas nationwide annually (corpslakes.usace.army.mil/visitors/).
+Make your visit to any federal recreation area a safe and enjoyable one.
+Taking water safety precautions saves lives – maybe even your own.

 Federal Recreation Areas in New England

 There are beaches and boat ramps available at reservoirs and lakes in Massachusetts, Connecticut, New Hampshire and Vermont.
-For more information go to the Corps’ New England District web site at http://www.nae.usace.army.mil and select “recreation” and then select your state and location on the map to find out what recreation areas are available near you or go directly to the recreation webpage at http://www.nae.usace.mil/recreati/recreati.htm.
-More information on what is offered at each location is available from the park manager listed on the webpage of the specific reservoir or lake of interest.
+For more information visit the web site at https://www.nae.usace.army.mil/ and select “recreation” and then your state and location on the map to find out which recreation areas are near you or go directly to the recreation webpage at https://www.nae.usace.army.mil/Missions/Recreation/.
+More information on what is offered at each location is available from the project website or the park manager.

-For those who want to camp, the National Recreation Reservation Service (NRRS) makes it possible for campers to make reservations for campsites at New England District’s campgrounds, as well as nearly 40,000 Corps of Engineers and Forest Service campsites nationwide.
-Campers can reserve campsites as much as 240 days in advance for as long as 14 nights in one location.
+For campers, the National Recreation Reservation Service (NRRS) takes reservations for campsites at New England District’s campgrounds, as well as nearly 40,000 Corps of Engineers and Forest Service campsites nationwide.
 The toll free number is (877) 444-6777 and the website is www.recreation.gov.